 Has your bank unexpectedly frozen your bank account?
 Frozen money can completely disrupt your finances.
 When this occurs, you may ask, “How long does it take to unfreeze a bank account?”
-Learn why financial institutions initiate a freeze and how you can regain control of your account.
+Learn why financial institutions initiate a freeze, how long a bank can restrict that account and how you can regain control of your account.

 Why Are Bank Accounts Frozen?